lmb-freiburg/td-or-not-td/README.md

 # ViZDoom controlled reinforcement learning tasks

-Code for the ViZDoom tasks of the paper [TD or not TD: Analyzing the Role of Temporal Differencing in Deep Reinforcement Learning](https://lmb.informatik.uni-freiburg.de/projects/tdornottd/), Artemij Amiranashvili, Alexey Dosovitskiy, Vladlen Koltun and Thomas Brox, ICLR 2018
+Code for the ViZDoom tasks of the paper [TD or not TD: Analyzing the Role of Temporal Differencing in Deep Reinforcement Learning](https://lmb.informatik.uni-freiburg.de/projects/tdornottd/), Artemij Amiranashvili, Alexey Dosovitskiy, Vladlen Koltun and Thomas Brox, ICLR 2018.

+## Algorithms:

+We plan to release the code of the algorithms at a later time point.

 ## Dependencies: